Bayesian open games: Concrete open games

 \subsection{Concrete open games}

 Now we have the necessary prerequisites in place to introduce the notion of a \textit{concrete open game}.
-A concrete open game consists in a set of strategy profiles; a family of conrete lenses indexed by the set of strategy profiles; and a best response function.
+A concrete open game consists of a set of strategy profiles; a family of concrete lenses indexed by the set of strategy profiles; and a best-response function.